opinionatedgit/opinionatedgit.com/opinionatedgit/index.md

 For a more in-depth look at the difference between the two approaches please read [merge vs. rebase](http://edwardthomson.com/blog/merge_vs_rebase.html) by [Edward Thomson](https://twitter.com/ethomson).

-## Should I use submodules for dependencies?
+## Should I use submodules for dependencies

 No, use a proper dependency management tool!